Atomwaffen Division: Feuerkrieg Division

 On January 16, 2020, a 22-year-old Latvian named Arturs Aispurs was charged with preparing an act of terrorism for building a bomb he was planning to detonate in a crowd of "Muslims and foreigners" during the New Year's Eve celebration in Helsinki.
 During the search of his apartment the police found a large amount of propaganda in his possession linking him to the neo-Nazi network.
 In response, Feuerkrieg Division announced that it was ceasing its public activities.
-However, according to an investigation by Der Spiegel into firearm smuggling from the Balkans and Eastern Europe to Germany by Atomwaffen, the purported halt of activities was a ruse targeted at law enforcement, and that the group was still very much active.
+However, according to an investigation by Der Spiegel into firearm smuggling from the Balkans and Eastern Europe to Germany by AWD, the purported halt of activities was a ruse targeted at law enforcement, and that the group was still very much active.

 According to Eesti Ekspress, Estonian Internal Security Service detained a local teenager alleged to be one of the leaders and recruiters for the group, operating under the nickname "Commander" or "Kriegsherr" ("Warlord").
 He had instructed others how to build bombs, spoke about planning attacks and encouraged members to take part in the paramilitary training.
 However, the authorities could not legally arrest him due to his minor status, and being not criminally liable.
 His alleged status in the group was also disputed by Eesti Ekspress.
 In a published picture, the boy can be seen wearing a skull mask and holding a pistol, taking part in the firearms training organized by Kaalep, who is also believed to have taken part in the group's chats under the pseudonym "Kert Valter".

 In the United Kingdom, the Home Office announced on July 13, 2020, that it has designated the Feuerkrieg Division as a terrorist organization and the designation came into effect on July 17.
 In addition John Mann, Baron Mann proposed "discussions with Estonian ministerial counterparts, given that the FKD and the Sonnenkrieg Division appear to have strong Estonian links ... to see what we can learn about the reason for the growth in such organisations in the Baltics".